Spider Bites

 For widow spider bites, medical attention is necessary if symptoms are moderate or severe; initial treatment is parenteral opioids and benzodiazepines.
 Myalgias and muscle spasms resulting from widow spider bites respond poorly to muscle relaxants and calcium salts.

 Symptomatic envenomation is initially treated supportively.
-Equine-derived antivenom is available, and a new F(ab)2 antivenom is currently being studied.
+Equine-derived antivenom is available, and a F(ab)2 antivenom is currently being studied.
 Many experts recommend consultation with a toxicologist before giving antivenom.
-Because death from widow spider envenomation is rare and antivenom is in short supply, antivenom treatment has historically been reserved for patients at extremes of age and those with comorbid medical conditions.
-But because symptoms may persist for weeks or months, antivenom is being used more broadly, eg, if envenomation is severe or sometimes moderate.
+Although death from widow spider bites is rare, symptoms may persist for weeks or months, so antivenom is used if envenomation is severe or sometimes moderate.
 Antivenom is most effective when used early, but can be effective up to 36 hours after the bite.
 Clinical response is usually dramatic.
-The dose for the equine-derived antivenom for children and adults is 1 vial (6000 units) IV in 50 mL of normal saline, usually over 15 minutes.
-Although the manufacturer recommends skin testing before administering the antivenom, testing does not always predict adverse reactions such as acute anaphylaxis and is no longer recommended practice.
+The manufacturer recommends skin testing before administering the antivenom, although testing does not always predict adverse reactions such as anaphylaxis.

 All tarantula bites are treated supportively.